jam14d/worksample/Random/README.md

 ### Conda Environment Setup

-I prefer using Conda for managing dependencies—it keeps things neat and tidy.
-If you haven't got Conda, the [official Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) is a great place to start.
+I used Conda for environment setup.
 Create and activate a new Conda environment named `IA` with:

 ```